Let's go see the natural Akita cedars [1] The striking natural Akita cedars

 ※Note

-As of July 2025, the forest road in front of the Nibetsu Forest Museum is closed due to damage caused by heavy rains in 2024, so the Nibetsu Forest Museum is currently closed.
-[Meoto Cedar] You can reach the Nibetsu Natural Recreation Forest by walking along the footpath within Mount Taihei Prefectural Natural Park, but this requires full-fledged mountaineering equipment and is not recommended.
-Restoration work is currently underway and is scheduled to reopen in 2027.
-For inquiries, please contact at 018-882-2417.
+As of July 2025, the forest road leading to the Nibetsu Forest Museum is closed due to damage caused by heavy rains in 2024, and therefore the Nibetsu Forest Museum is currently closed.
+While it is possible to reach the "Meoto Sugi" (Husband and Wife Cedar) in the Nibetsu Nature Recreation Forest by walking along the trails within the Taiheizan Prefectural Natural Park, this requires full mountaineering equipment and is not recommended.
+Currently, restoration work is underway, and the road is expected to reopen in 2027.
+For inquiries, pleasecontact the Tohoku Regional Forest Officeat

 Meoto Cedar Information